pl0pez/pl0pez/README.md

 I'm just a person who loves AI and the creation of solutions to different problems.

-Currently (November 2023) I am a Machine Learning Engineer and Tech Lead in EXUS AI Labs.
+Currently (February 2025) I am a Machine Learning Engineer and Tech Lead in EXUS AI Labs.
 And I am **really** enjoying this journey.

 About me:
 - :tophat: I have a PhD in Engineering since 2016.
 It was about Short-term congestion forecasting using Fuzzy Rule-Based Systems and Genetic Algorithms.